Signal quality

 Signal quality is the fitness of your conversion data as an input to automated bidding: complete, deduplicated, on time, and carrying real values.

-Signal quality is the fitness of your conversion data as an input to automated systems: whether the conversions your ad platforms receive are complete, deduplicated, on time, and carrying real values.
 High signal quality means Smart Bidding and Advantage+ optimize toward your revenue; low signal quality means they optimize toward noise, just as efficiently.

 Related terms